Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.6.2
+Announcing Python-Blosc2 2.7.0
 ==============================

-Updated to latest C-Blosc2 2.14.3.
-This was necessary to fix several CVEs in the C-Blosc2 library.
-Also, the new version adds protection when platforms have just one CPU.
-This caused the internal number of threads to be 0, producing a division by zero.
+Updated to latest C-Blosc2 2.15.0.
+Also, `LazyExpr.evaluate()`
+is marked as deprecated and some other fixes have been done

 For more info, you can have a look at the release notes in: